-Please see our PhD projects page for details of our funded PhD opportunities.
+Please see our postgraduate research studentships page for details of our funded PhD opportunities.

 Applications from candidates intending to self-fund their PhD are also accepted.
 Self-funding students must ensure they are able to cover the costs of a PhD outlined above.

-UK or EU nationals may also apply for a doctoral loan to contribute towards the cost of their PhD.
+UK nationals, Irish citizens and other nationals living in the UK who meet the eligibility criteria may also apply for a doctoral loan to contribute towards the cost of their PhD.

 Self-funding applicants should follow the guidelines outlined in our usual application process to identify a potential supervisor and secure their agreement to consider your application further before formally applying online.

-Our Advice and Counselling Service have produced a detailed online funding guide for postgraduate research students.
+Our Advice and Counselling Service have produced a detailed online funding guides for postgraduate students and international students.